 Reginald F. Lewis Museum, Baltimore

-Through this year’s theme, “cities and citizenship,” we will be exploring questions about the challenges cities face at the frontlines of democracy and the innovations they are making to strengthen local engagement.
-The festival also includes an art installation by Globe Collection and Press, music by DJ Mebaa, and a dinner hosted by The People’s Supper.
+Through this year’s theme, civic education, we will explore how and where civics education should occur as well as the innovations being made to strengthen civics in their fields and communities of practice.
+The festival also includes an interactive art installation by Graham Projects and Rosy Sunshine Galvan and a dinner hosted by The People’s Supper.

 All programming takes place at the Reginald F. Lewis Museum, 830 E. Pratt Street, Baltimore, MD 21202.
-Johns Hopkins students can take advantage of a free shuttle to and from the museum.
+Johns Hopkins students can take advantage of a free Lyft pass to and from the museum.

 - Hahrie Han, Director, SNF Agora Institute